CUPS and Network Slicing In A 5G Network

 Combining CUPS and Network Slicing

-As you understood from the above explanations, though CUPS and Network Slicing serve different purposes they are quite complementary and I will explain this why in the below sections.
+As you understood from the above explanations, though CUPS and Network Slicing serve different purposes, they are quite complementary and I will explain why in the below sections.

 Note: Above is a simplified diagram to demonstrate how CUPS and Network Slicing are placed together as a concept in a 5G Network.
 Network Slicing can be applied to RAN, Transport, Core and Service domains.
 Also, 5G Core contains other network functions like NSSF, NRF, NWDAF which support slicing.